 Diarrhoea with blood

 – Shigellosis is the most frequent cause of bloody diarrhoea (amoebiasis is much less common).
-If there is no laboratory diagnosis to confirm the presence of amoebae, first line treatment is for shigellosis.
+If there is no laboratory diagnosis to confirm the presence of amoebae, first line treatment is for shigellosis (Chapter 3).

-– Amoebiasis: antiparasitic treatment only if motile E. histolytica amoebae are found in stools or if a correct shigellosis treatment has been ineffective (see Amoebiasis).
+– Amoebiasis: antiparasitic treatment only if motile Entamoeba histolytica amoebae are found in stools or if a correct shigellosis treatment has been ineffective (see Amoebiasis, Chapter 3).

 – Breastfeeding reduces infant morbidity and mortality from diarrhoea and the severity of diarrhoea episodes.